-Maisie Williams said last year that she’d had it with the majority of female roles being “the hot piece” and now, a Hollywood producer is sharing snippets from the sexist scripts he gets sent to prove just how many supporting “girlfriend” parts are offered to talented actors.
+Maisie Williams said last year that she’d had it with the majority of female roles being “the hot piece”.
+Ever since, a Hollywood producer has been sharing snippets from the sexist scripts he gets sent to prove just how many supporting “girlfriend” parts are offered to talented actors.

 Ross Putman started posting character descriptions of female characters using Twitter handle @femscriptintros to highlight the pervasiveness of the industry’s disturbing trend for objectifying women.

 “For every confused ‘you’re’ and ‘your’, there’s just as much latent misogyny and sexism in the scripts I read,” he told Jezebel.
 “Women are first and foremost described as ‘beautiful’, ‘attractive’ or my personal blow-my-brains-out-favourite, ‘stunning’.

 “I found myself posting to Facebook far too often ‘here comes another script with our 45-year-old male lead dating a 25-year-old woman’ and decided I was going to keep track of the female character introductions in scripts I read for a few weeks.